jackyoh/ohara/docs/src/user_guide.rst

 - There should encounter an issue that kubelet and apiserver unable to communicate with metric-server with default setting.
 Please use following YAML setting to override the content of deploy/1.8+/metrics-server-deployment.yaml file.
+  For more details please refer to the https://github.com/kubernetes-sigs/metrics-server/issues/131

 .. code-block:: console